Background tasks¶

 This page describes how to start background tasks in request handlers, and how to configure background tasks that run periodically during the application's lifetime.

-How to handle a request in background¶
+How to handle a request in the background¶

-The following example shows how to handle a web request in background, which is the use case for the HTTP 202 Accepted response status code.
+The following example shows how to handle a web request in the background, which is the use case for the HTTP 202 Accepted response status code.

 import asyncio

-from blacksheep import Application, Response, accepted
+from blacksheep import Application, Response, accepted, get

 app = Application(show_error_details=True)